Frequently asked questions (FAQ)

-How is the Ashland Emergency Fund funded?
+How is the AEF funded?

 The AEF is funded entirely through donations.
 The AEF is a private, charitable organization, so we are not part of the government, nor are we a line item on any governmental budget.
 Like other charitable organizations in town, we sometimes do receive a small grant from the town, but the AEF is not a government agency.